DedUndead/GyroCube-Prototype/hub/README.md

 ### Data samples filtering

 Because of the strict UART timing and additional interference, some data samples arrive invalid.
-Therefore, hub performs simple sanity check for a data sample.
-In case the measurement seems to be invalid, the cube's side value is replaces with -1.<br>
+Therefore, hub performs a simple sanity check for a data sample.
+In case the measurement seems to be invalid, the cube's side value is replaced with -1.<br>

 ```c++
 if (sscanf(sample_str, "s%dh%dt%d", &current_side, &humidity, &temperature) != 3 ||